Scientific: Rosa sp. (The genus Rosa is broadly divided taxonomically into four subgenera containing over 100 species)

 Family: Rosaceae

-Origin: Rose species are broadly distributed throughout the temperate regions of the northern hemisphere.
+Origin: Rose species are broadly distributed throughout the temperate regions of the northern

 Hardiness zones

-Sunset
+Sunset All

 USDA All

-Landscape Use: Specimen, focal point, entry way accent, fragrance gardens, nostalgic gardens, destination gardens, cut flowers, container plant, medicinal herb, perfumes and oils (the nation of Bulgaria is a major exporter of rose oils and perfumes).
-Much of rose cut flower production comes from South America.
+Landscape Use: Specimen, focal point, entry way accent, fragrance gardens, espalier, nostalgic gardens, destination gardens, cut flowers, container plant, medicinal herb, perfumes and oils (the nation of Bulgaria is a major exporter of rose oils and perfumes).
+Much of rose cut flower production comes from Ecuador in South America.
 Miniature roses are great for small scale landscape plantings.

-Seasonal color: Roses produce flowers in a wide range of flower colors.
+Seasonal Color: Roses produce flowers in a wide range of flower colors.
 The length of rose flowering depends on the species and cultivated variety, and ranges from a few weeks in the early spring to throughout most of the year.

 Temperature: Hardy